How Fiber Optic Communication Is Used In Network Video?

 Today, fiber optic cables are fast replacing copper cables in video signal transmission.
 However, there are several networks that still use copper cables.
 In such networks, IP cameras can be integrated with fiber optics cables using intermediate devices like copper to fiber converters.

-In addition to this, the inter-linking components of fiber optics integration to network videos are small form-factor pluggable (SFP) modules, converters, encoders, etc. One or more of these inter-linking components are used to integrate IP cameras with the fiber-optic network.
+In addition to this, the inter-linking components of fiber optics integration to network videos are bidirectional SFP modules, converters, encoders, etc. One or more of these inter-linking components are used to integrate IP cameras with the fiber-optic network.
 These components enable the connection between the video signal transmitter and the video signal receiver via optical fiber cables.

 Discussion over the fundamental and intermediate components of fiber optic communication in the network video system is as follows.